Croatia · CocoVolare

 A city inside a palace

-Split is not a museum: it is a city that lives inside the retirement residence Emperor Diocletian built in 305 AD.
+Split is a city that lives inside the retirement residence Emperor Diocletian built in 305 AD.
 The ferry hub for Hvar, Brač and Vis, and the natural gateway to Dalmatian cuisine and Trogir.

 Hotels